SunghunP/mongoose-store/README.md

 ### Usage and Features
 A user will be able to create a product, view a particular product, edit that product, and delete the product.
-They are also able to
+They are also able to buy items reducing the stock.

 ### Routes
 `index: GET "/products/" => renders index show page that contains all of the products available.` <br>